 However, even though the name of the PUSA seemed to include all the 'ulama' of Acheh, it was not so.
 Besides Tengku Abdul Djalil who was not a member of the PUSA, there was a prominent 'alim of Acheh, named Tengku Muhammad Hasbi ash-Shiddiedy, who had great influence among the Achehnese and who had never belonged to the PUSA.
 Without saying he was a rival of the PUSA's leaders, he had never agreed on the PUSA's outlook, especially the PUSA's accepting the Japanese coming to Indonesia.
-He was appointed the first vice-chairman of the Majlis Agama Islam Untuk Bantuan Kemakmuran Asia Timur Raya (Islamic Council for the Aid to the Great East Asiatic Co-prosperity Sphere), better known as Maibkatra, which was established in January 1943 by the Japanese.
-120 appointment resulted from the fact that the Japanese considered him important and needed his influence among the Achehnese.
-According to Piekaar, the Japanese forced him to take a seat in the Maibkatra.
-121 Tengku Muhammad Daud Beureueh, who was the chairman of the PUSA, was only appointed the second vice-chairman of the Maibkatra.
-Perhaps it was because the Japanese did not benefit through this Maibkatra as much as they expected that this Maibkatra was dissolved in January 1945.
-123
+He was appointed the first vice-chairman of the Majlis

+Agama Islam Untuk Bantuan Kemakmuran Asia Timur Raya

+(Islamic Council for the Aid to the Great East Asiatic

+Co-prosperity Sphere), better known as Maibkatra, which

+was established in January 1943 by the Japanese.
+120 His

+appointment resulted from the fact that the Japanese considered him important and needed his influence among the to take a seat in the Maibkatra.
+121 Tengku Muhammad